Edmonton: Museums and galleries

 Telus World of Science Edmonton (TWOSE) is a broad-based science centre featuring five permanent galleries ranging in topics from astronomy, science and technology to exhibits exploring the human body, as well as containing a gallery for rotating and travelling exhibits.
 Additionally, located here are features such as an IMAX theatre, a planetarium, an observatory, the Zeidler Dome: a digital visualization theatre offering immersive 360-degree experiences, and an amateur radio station.
 It is at 11211 142 Street, northwest of the city centre in the Woodcroft neighbourhood adjacent to Coronation Park.

-Edmonton Valley Zoo is a zoological park, home to over 350 animals, with species from different climates and habitats an Canada and abroad.
-The zoo focuses on animal wellbeing, conservation and education.
+The Edmonton Valley Zoo is a zoological park, home to over 350 animals, with species from different climates and habitats in Canada and abroad.
+The zoo focuses on animal well being, conservation and education.
 It is at 13315 Buena Vista Road along the north bank of the North Saskatchewan River the river valley, southwest of the city centre.

-Alberta Aviation Museum is a museum focusing on Edmonton's aviation history.
+The Alberta Aviation Museum is a museum focusing on Edmonton's aviation history.
 Located in a historic Second World War hangar, built for the British Commonwealth Air Training Plan, its collection of 85,000 ft2 features more than 30 civilian and military aircraft, such as a Curtiss Stinson Special from 1917, a North American B-25 Mitchell from the Second World War, and two McDonnell Aircraft Corporation CF-101 Voodoos from the Cold War.
 It also has one of only two remaining CIM-10 Bomarc missiles on display in Canada.
 The museum also includes a restoration area, an archives and library, simulators, a gift shop and a large events facility.
 It is at 11410 Kingsway next to the Blatchford community, the site of the decommissioned City Centre Airport.

-Loyal Edmonton Regiment Military Museum is dedicated to preserving the military heritage and the sacrifices made by the people of Edmonton and Alberta in general.
+The Loyal Edmonton Regiment Military Museum is dedicated to preserving the military heritage and the sacrifices made by the people of Edmonton and Alberta in general.
 The museum features two galleries and several smaller exhibits.
 The collection includes historic firearms, uniforms, souvenirs, memorabilia, military accoutrements, as well as a large photographic and archival collection spanning the pre-First World War period to the present.
 The museum features an exhibit on the role of the 49th Battalion, CEF, in Canada's Hundred Days Offensive.
 The museum is in the Prince of Wales Armouries Heritage Centre, which is also the home of the City of Edmonton municipal archives.